Blog

 Throughout her career, Nicola has revealed that her start in boxing was hindered by being a woman.
 She spent years of her career fighting alongside other female boxers, to bring attention to women’s boxing, in the face of a lack of funding and a culture of misogyny.

-From Olympic glory to appearing as part of the first same-sex couple on Strictly Come Dancing, Nicola’s profile as an LGBT+ sportswoman continues to grow.
+From Olympic glory to appearing as part of the first same-sex couple on Strictly Come Dancing, Nicola’s profile as an LGBTQ+ sportswoman continues to grow.

-An inspirational and powerful illustration of an athlete and champion for the LGBT+ community, Nicola’s experiences make her an authority on peak performance and the mentality required to be a winner.
+An inspirational and powerful illustration of an athlete and champion for the LGBTQ+ community, Nicola’s experiences make her an authority on peak performance and the mentality required to be a winner.

 At NMP Live we are proud to promote a responsibility to cultivate and nurture strong anti-discrimination policies across organisations worldwide to ensure everyone can truly be themselves.

-To see our full range of LGBT+ speakers and presenters you can click here.
+To see our full range of LGBTQ+ speakers and presenters you can click here.

 Tags: